Learning Optimized Risk Scores: Supporting Material for Seizure Prediction

 \begin{quote} ``\textit{Our physicians... insisted that a new left bundle-branch block be considered as an electrocardiographic predictor of acute ischemia.
 In addition, they argued that patients who are stratified as low risk by the prediction rule could inappropriately include patients presenting with acute pulmonary edema, ongoing ischemic pain despite maximal medical therapy, or unstable angina after recent coronary revascularization (52).
 They insisted that such emergent clinical presentations be recommended for coronary care unit admission, not telemetry unit admission}." \end{quote}

 In other cases, however, operational constraints may depend on qualities that are difficult to define a priori.
-Consider for example, the following statement in \citet{than2014development}, that describes the importance of sensibility for deployment:
+Consider for example, the following statement of \citet{than2014development}, that describes the importance of sensibility for deployment:

 \begin{quote} ``\textit{An important consideration during development is the clinical sensibility of the resulting prediction rule [...]
 Evaluation of sensibility requires judgment rather than statistical methods.
 A sensible rule is easy to use, and has content and face validities.
 Prediction rules are unlikely to be applied in practice if they are not considered sensible by the end-user, even if they are accurate.}" \end{quote}